edgecomllc/eupf/docs/install.md

-# How to Install and run eUPF
+# How to install and run eUPF
-The easyest way is to use our docker container image.
-And simple deploy by our helm charts in your kubernetes cluster.
+The easyest way to install eUPF is to use helm charts for one of the supported opensource 5G core projects in your own kubernetes cluster.

-So, to run eUPF you must have:
+Alternatively, eUPF could be deployed in docker-compose(free5gc only at the moment).

+## Kubenetes environment

-- kubernetes cluster
+- Kubernetes cluster with Calico and Multus CNI
 - [helm](https://helm.sh/docs/intro/install/) installed
 <!-- - deployed 5g core (open5gs or free5gc) -->

-## Requirements for a Kubernetes cluster:

-cluster should have:

-- Calico CNI
-- Multus CNI

-in our environments, we use one node Kubernetes cluster deployed by [kubespray](https://github.com/kubernetes-sigs/kubespray).
+in our environments, we use one node K8s cluster deployed by means of [kubespray](https://github.com/kubernetes-sigs/kubespray).
 You can see configuration examples in this [repo](https://github.com/edgecomllc/ansible)

-We have prepared templates to deploy with two opensource environments: open5gs and free5gc, for you to choose.
-Both with [UERANSIM](https://github.com/aligungr/UERANSIM) project emulating radio endpoint, so you'll be able to check end-to-end connectivity.
+We have prepared templates to deploy with two opensource environments: **open5gs** and **free5gc**, for you to choose.

+[UERANSIM](https://github.com/aligungr/UERANSIM) project is used for emulating radio endpoint, so you'll be able to check end-to-end connectivity.

 ## How to deploy eUPF with open5gs core:
 <details><summary>Instructions</summary>